 The neighbourhood is in the process of regeneration with building and landscape developments which will see a great physical change.
-By Christms 2018 there will be 25 'urban' allotment plots down Hartfield Close.
+In December our new site, Hartfield Close allotments, opened to plot-holders.

 The allotments are offered by S4B to local people.
 For COMAS members, they can make use of the training and experience from their growing sites and put it into good use on any allotments they may be granted.